 Friendship 2004: Sino-Pak Military Diplomacy Coming of Age

 Military diplomacy has become an integral part of the overall national security planning in the 21st century.
 While the tenets of military diplomacy are many, it could be coercive diplomacy or even a simple exchange of military officers between two states for the purposes of education and training.
-Of late, the joint military exercise as part of larger military goal has been pursued by many states in recent times.
+Of late, the joint military exercise as part of the larger military goal has been pursued by many states in recent times.

 In the last few years, China's proactive involvement in military diplomacy by conducting joint military exercises with many countries, including India, aimed at evolving security cooperation in the Asia-Pacific region.
-Most recently, a three day military exercise codenamed ‘Friendship 2004’ was conducted by China and Pakistan in Taxkorgan Tajik Autonomous County, near Xinjiang province, bordering Afghanistan and Pakistan.
+Most recently, a three-day military exercise codenamed ‘Friendship 2004’ was conducted by China and Pakistan in Taxkorgan Tajik Autonomous County, near Xinjiang province, bordering Afghanistan and Pakistan.
 Starting from August 4, 2004, the exercise could be one more step in that direction.
-As conceived, it would primarily help in improving their capacity of jointly combating terrorism.
+As conceived, it would primarily help in improving their capacity for jointly combating terrorism.

 Third, China has frozen the Kashmir issue, not forgotten it.
 The PLA is concerned about the moral high ground attained by India on this issue.
 It understands that ‘engaging India’ policy would not allow the US to help Pakistan overtly on this issue.
-Both Pakistan and China are also aware of recent consolidation of US-India military relations.
-Probably, under this backdrop it is interested in informing Pakistan that China ‘option’ is still available.
+Both Pakistan and China are also aware of the recent consolidation of US-India military relations.
+Probably, under this backdrop, it is interested in informing Pakistan that China ‘option’ is still available.

 Lastly, China is a key arms supplier to Pakistan.
 It is a known fact that Pakistan’s nuclear and missile capability is a result of Chinese collaboration.
 Therefore, a joint exercise could be just an extension of their ‘not so overt’ military policies.

 Undoubtedly, Friendship 2004’ is likely to strengthen cooperation between the two countries.
 It is also expected to give a boost to bilateral cooperation in non-traditional security spheres.
 Nevertheless, India should take note of such exercises which are of great significance for Pakistan.
-Exercise such as this would certainly enhance their professional capability and help designing their future operational philosophy.
+Exercise such as this would certainly enhance their professional capability and help to design their future operational philosophy.
 By engaging both India and Pakistan effectively China is playing military diplomacy to the core.
 But then again, everybody knows that whose side it will take in case of any eventuality.